lexerdev/documentation/source/includes/_content.md

 The summary bar displays the headline metrics for your saved dive.

 mentions: the total number of objects matching your query.

 sources: where the content has come from i.e. Twitter.

 authors: unique authors that have published this content.

 reach: sum of the followers for each author.

 influence: Lexer calculated influence score for this result (not displayed in chart).
+Calculated using followers, following, count of posts and lists on Twitter.

 average_engagements: mentions divided by authors.

 Each of the individual big number charts (i.e. Matches, Authors) uses the same query and will return all of the results above.